LaborCoinCreator/LaborCoin/docs/architecture.md

 ### Open Verification

-All contracts are publicly deployed and verifiable.
+All contracts are publicly deployed and source verified.

 Protocol actions can be independently audited through blockchain records.